DataDog/documentation/content/en/dora_metrics/setup/deployments.md

 Change Lead Time is not available for the first deployment of a service that includes Git information.
 Datadog doesn't store the actual content of files in your repository, only Git commit and tree objects.

 There are two requirements for calculating Change Lead Time:
-1. Both Git repository URL and commit SHA are provided when sending deployment events.
+1. Both the Git repository URL and commit SHA are provided when sending deployment events.
 2. Your repository metadata is being [synchronized to Datadog](#synchronize-repository-metadata-to-datadog).

 ### Synchronize repository metadata to Datadog